Enterprise resource planning: GRP – ERP use in government

 Government resource planning (GRP) is the equivalent of an ERP for the public sector and an integrated office automation system for government bodies.
 The software structure, modularization, core algorithms and main interfaces do not differ from other ERPs, and ERP software suppliers manage to adapt their systems to government agencies.

 Both system implementations, in private and public organizations, are adopted to improve productivity and overall business performance in organizations, but comparisons (private vs. public) of implementations shows that the main factors influencing ERP implementation success in the public sector are cultural.

-Best practices
+Best practice

 Most ERP systems incorporate best practices.
 This means the software reflects the vendor's interpretation of the most effective way to perform each business process.
 Systems vary in how conveniently the customer can modify these practices.

 Use of best practices eases compliance with requirements such as International Financial Reporting Standards, Sarbanes–Oxley, or Basel II.
-They can also help comply with the facto industry standards, such as electronic funds transfer.
+They can also help comply with de facto industry standards, such as electronic funds transfer.
 This is because the procedure can be readily codified within the ERP software and replicated with confidence across multiple businesses that share that business requirement.